Skip to main content

 Callback

-Survey Wall Preview adds an optional callback that lets you know when surveys have been refreshed.
+Survey Wall Preview adds a required callback that lets you know when surveys have been refreshed.

 Setting the delegate